Guidelines for Query and Scan

-This section covers some best practices for query and scan operations.
+This section covers some best practices for

 When you create a table, you set its read and write capacity unit requirements.
 For